hopsoft/bighorn/README.md

 ### Clicks

-It's useful to capture as much information when a click occurs as possible.
+It's useful to capture as much information as possible when a click occurs.
-We typically capture the following data points.
+For example, I typically track the following data points.

 - `name` - the name of the event (can be custom)
 - `trigger` - the DOM event that triggered the event